 Netflix periodically publishes its own speed index to measure and rank the performance of each of the biggest Australian internet service provider in terms of how well they stream its content.
 Netflix notes that this is a measure of ‘prime time’ Netflix streaming performance of the top six ISPs in Australia.
 This is not a measure of overall performance of a network, rather just how fast each service can download Netflix.

-- Your particular exchange may have different contention ratios to those of the neighborhood over and so on
+- Your particular exchange may have different contention ratios (the number of users sharing the same bandwidth) to those in other neighbourhoods.

 Netflix Streaming with Telstra

 One of Telstra’s main selling points is that it has huge contracts with various entertainment companies to provide users with entertainment bundles.
-Expect to see deals like free Netflix and Stan for a set period, cheaper Foxtel plans or the inclusion of Telstra TV.
+You can bundle your service with Foxtel, Foxtel Now or Kayo, or include Telstra TV in your plan.
 Telstra has also recently launched unlimited data internet plans which takes some of the concern out of consistent Netflix streaming.
-However, for this you’ll be paying close to $100.
-If you want a cheaper deal, you can get 1000GBs for about $80 a month.
+However, for this you’ll be paying $90 each month.
+If you want a cheaper deal, the next step down is a relatively low 200GB for $75 a month.

 Netflix Streaming with Exetel

-Exetel currently sits at number two in Netflix’s rankings with an average performance in the mid-high threes during primetime hours.
-It fell to Telstra by just 0.01Mbps.
-This 0.01 difference isn’t saying much, but the improvement from Exetel is a good sign.
+Exetel continues to improve, now offering an average speed of over 4Mbps during prime-time hours.
 Exetel not only provides cheap mobile phone plans and some of the cheapest NBN plans out there, it also provides cheap unlimited DSL data too.
+NBN plans start at $69.00 for Standard Plus Evening Speed.